 The downside to refinancing your federal loans is the loans will no longer be eligible for an income-driven repayment plan or loan forgiveness through the PSLF program.

 However, refinancing federal student loans will also force borrowers to sacrifice federal benefits, such as forbearance and deferment.
-Forbearance and deferment can both protect you in the event you are struggling to make your monthly payments due to financial hardship, unemployment, or other issues.

 All federal student loans issued after July 2006 have a fixed rate of interest.
 Refinancing federal student loans with a private lender can introduce a variable interest rate into the equation, which could increase your monthly payments.

 It could make sense to refinance private student loans if you can find a lower interest rate or you can move to a fixed interest rate.
 Since your private loans don’t qualify for an income-driven repayment plan or the PSLF, you don’t have to worry about missing out on future benefits when you refinance

 The Public Service Loan Forgiveness (PSLF) program applies to many physicians who work in the public sector or at a qualifying non-profit.